For a faster, more profitable home sale

-Why create an outdoor living space when you are trying to sell your home?
-Why go to the trouble and expense?
+Why should you bother to create an outdoor living space when you are trying to sell your home?
+Why spend money on your house if you will be leaving?

 According to a January 2021 survey conducted for the International Casual Furnishings Association, people are doing more relaxing, grilling, gardening, exercising, dining, playing with pets and children, and entertaining outside.

 The survey also revealed that nearly six in 10 Americans (58%) plan to buy at least one new piece of outdoor furniture or accessory.